GhostCat12/pinterest-data-pipeline854/README.md

 Create an MSK cluster, and connect it to an established EC2 instance which will act as an Apache Kafka client.
 The EC2 client has Kafka, Java and IAM MSK authentication packages installed which allows for the authentication and connection of the EC2 to the MSK cluster.
 Using the EC2 client, three Kafka topics can now be created.

-- Create an MSK cluster, a client is needed to communicate with this MSK cluster.
-In this project, an EC2 instance is used to act as the client.
-- Create EC2 instance
-- Use a key pair of EC2 instance to create .pem file locally to connect securely to EC2 via SSH
-- In order for the client machine to connect to the cluster, edit the inbound rules for the security group associated with the MSK cluster
-- Install Java and Kafka on the EC2 client machine
-- Install the IAM MSK authentication package to connect to MSK clusters to authenticate the client
-- Configure the client classpath environment variable to be able to use the IAM package
-- Authenticate MSK cluster using EC2 IAM role
-- Configure Kafka client to use AWS IAM authentication to the cluster
-- Create 3 Kafka topics on the Kafka cluster

 ### 4. Connect MSK cluster to an S3 bucket
 Next, configure MSK Connect to enable the MSK cluster to automatically transmit and store data to an S3 bucket, that is partitioned by topic.
 This is achieved by downloading the Confluent.io Amazon S3 Connector and adding it to the S3 bucket through the EC2 client, on the other hand creating a connector in MSK connect by using a custom plugin (which is designed to connect to the S3 bucket).

-- Download the Confluent.io Amazon S3 Connector and copy it to the S3 bucket in the EC2 client machine
-- Create a custom plugin in the MSK Connect console
-- Create a connector in MSK connect using a custom plugin to connect to S3

 ### 5. Configuring API in API gateway